balbarak/large-text-file-reader/README.md

 # large-text-file-reader
-App can open peta bytes of text files
+App can open tera bytes of text files